Lending Club Personal Loans 2023 Review

 FICO Credit Score Factors and Their Percentages

-In the short term, you can improve your credit score by lowering credit utilization ratio.
-You can do this by avoiding using your credit cards or paying down any balance you’re carrying.
+In the short term, you can improve your credit score by lowering your credit utilization ratio.
+You can avoid using your credit cards or paying down any balance you carry.

 Another way to improve your credit score is to remove derogatory marks from your credit report.

-These marks, such as a missed payment or account in collections can really hurt your score.
+These marks, such as a missed payment or an account in collections, can hurt your score.

 Try contacting the lender that placed the mark on your credit report.
 Many will be willing to negotiate a pay-for-delete agreement.
-Under such an agreement, you pay the balance of the loan and the lender removes the mark.
+Under such an agreement, you pay the loan balance, and the lender removes the mark.

 Related to credit utilization is your debt-to-income ratio.
-The higher this ratio, the less likely it is that you’ll be able to make payments on a new loan.
+The higher this ratio, the less likely you'll be able to make payments on a new loan.

-That’s because all of your current income will be going towards paying your current loans.
+That's because your current income will go towards paying your current loans.
 You can reduce this ratio by increasing your income or paying down your other loans.

 Personal Loans from Other Lenders